armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-27-5.md

 ## Early Access features

-### Pipelines as Code multi-branch enhancement
+### Pipelines-as-Code multi-branch enhancement

-Now you can configure Pipelines as Code to pull Dinghy files from multiple branches in the same repo.
+Now you can configure Pipelines-as-Code to pull Dinghy files from multiple branches in the same repo.
 Cut out the tedious task of managing multiple repos; have a single repo for Spinnaker application pipelines.
-See [Multiple branches]({{< ref "continuous-deployment/armory-admin/dinghy-enable#multiple-branches" >}}) for how to enable and configure this feature.
+See [Multiple branches]({{< ref "plugins/pipelines-as-code/install/configure#multiple-branches" >}}) for how to enable and configure this feature.

 ### Feature flag in Orca to use the new Igor stop endpoint

 When defining a Jenkins job inside folders, the name contains slashes.
 Because of that, instead of matching the request to the IGOR STOP endpoint (`/masters/{name}/jobs/{jobName}/stop/{queuedBuild}/{buildNumber}`), Spring is matching the request to the BUILD one (`/masters/{name}/jobs/**`)
 The stop request is failing because it is trying to start a job that does not exist.
 A [feature flag](https://spinnaker.io/changelogs/1.29.0-changelog/#orca) was added to call the existing endpoint (which accepts the job name as path variable) or the new one (which accepts the job name as a query parameter).